 The car ignition box affects the engine sound.
 It controls the timing of the spark.
 This timing changes the sound of the engine.
 A well-tuned ignition box makes a deep, powerful roar.

+A poorly tuned box makes a weak, uneven sound.
+Different cars have different sound characteristics.
 Sports cars have a sharp, loud roar.
 Muscle cars have a deep, rumbling roar.
 The ignition box helps create these unique sounds.
 It is like the conductor of an orchestra, making the engine sing.

 Car Type Sound